openSUSE/cheetah/README.md

 Cheetah.run("ls -l", logger: logger)
 ```

-### Overwritting env
+### Overwriting env

-If command need to have own specified ENV set, then passing :env option does it.
+If the command needs adapted environment variables, use the :env option.
+Passed hash is used to update existing env (for details see ENV.update).
+Nil value mean unset varible.
+Environment is return back to original state after
+run of a command.

 ```ruby
   Cheetah.run("env", env: { "LC_ALL" => "C" })